NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/quoFEMtutorial.rst

      **RES (Results)**

-        The results indicate that the horizontal displacement is most sensitive to the height while vertical displacement is more sensitive to elastic modulus and vertical force.
+        The results indicate that the horizontal displacement is most affected by the height while vertical displacement is dominated by the elastic modulus and vertical force.

         .. figure:: figures/step2_RES2.PNG
             :align: center